vs-postmedia/tanker-tracker/README.md

-# Vancouver Harbour tanker tracker
+# Burrard Inlet tanker tracker

 Tracker for oil tankers in and out of the Westridge terminal in Vancouver Harbour - terminus of the $34 billion TransCanada pipeline that came online on May 1, 2024.